VuongNM/jekyll-now/_posts/2021-3-27-quantized-entropy-sampling-svm.md

 ---
 layout: post
-title: Quantized Space SVM Part 2: Entropy Based Sampling
+title: Quantized Space SVM With Entropy Based Sampling
 excerpt: Choosing points to train SVM by using entropy of space around it.
 ---

+This is part 2 of the series on using quantized space as representation of points.
+In the first post, we trained an SVM on quantized samples and successfully reduced the training time by orders of magnitude.
+In this post, we take further steps and reduce the quantized sample points to an extreme.

 The idea behind training SVM on quantized sample space is that most of the influence to the decision boundary comes from points close to the decision boundary (DB) itself.
 Further points from the DB, the less likely it is to be important.
 This is the robustness of SVM.